-As a Catholic College in the Edmund Rice Tradition for boys in Years 5-12, we strive to empower all students to realise their academic and personal potential to actively contribute to society.
+As a Catholic College for boys in Years 5-12, we strive to empower all students to realise their academic and personal potential to actively contribute to society.

 We achieve our mission by: